-- A person with joint swelling and stiffness every day is more likely to have joint damage than a person with these symptoms less often.
-(Longer disease activity)
+If you have swelling and stiffness every day, you're more likely to have damage than someone who has these symptoms less often.

-- The length of morning stiffness each day can be useful.
-Ask yourself, after getting up, "How long does it take until I'm feeling as loose as I'll feel for the day?"
-The longer you feel stiff, the more likely it is that your rheumatoid arthritis is active.
+Also, pay attention to how long your joints feel stiff in the morning.
+Ask yourself when you get up, "How long does it take until I'm feeling as loose as I'll feel for the day?"
+The longer you feel stiff, the more likely it is that your RA is active.

-- Another sign you can look for is a "boggy" joint.
-When the joint lining begins to grow abnormally, it may give a joint a mushy texture.
-This boggy texture may remain even when you are not having a flare.
-If you notice this happening, you should see your rheumatologist.
+Another sign you can look for is something called a "boggy" joint.
+When your joint lining starts to have problems, it may give your joint a mushy texture.
+This may continue even when you don't have a flare.
+See your rheumatologist if you notice this happening.

 Because treatment for rheumatoid arthritis has improved over the years, many experts believe that most people who now have it will get less joint damage than ever before.
 Take these steps to improve your odds of avoiding long-term trouble.

 Get treated early.
 Much of the damage that eventually becomes serious starts soon after you learn you have RA.
 The earlier you start treatment, the less your chances of problems.